What Is Medical Necessity? Facility Overview and Best Practices

 Healthcare providers are often required to work with insurance companies to ensure procedures, tests, or other medical treatments are authorized within a reasonable timeframe.
 This may include writing a medical necessity letter as part of a utilization review process.

 They may also get involved in helping patients access medical equipment to receive care at home.
-However, as of January 2023, healthcare providers no longer need to submit a Certificate of Medical Necessity (CMN) form for claims related to certain types of durable medical equipment (DME).
+However, as of January 2023, healthcare providers no longer need to submit a Certificate of Medical Necessity form (often abbreviated as the CMN) for claims related to certain types of durable medical equipment (DME).

-There may be instances when Medicare or other insurance companies won’t cover services and supplies for beneficiaries, deeming them “not medically necessary.”
-It’s important for healthcare providers to support any clinical decisions, such as diagnostic tests, with clinical indications at the time of a visit.
-Examples of services that are not medically necessary include:
+There may be instances when Medicare or other insurance companies won’t cover services and supplies for beneficiaries because they’ve been deemed unnecessary.
+It’s important for healthcare providers to support any clinical decisions (such as diagnostic tests) with the appropriate clinical indicators at the time of a visit.
+Examples of services that aren’t considered essential include:

 • A procedure conducted in a hospital that could have taken place in an outpatient clinic.